android·

 • Only the main profile will exist on the tablet.

-• It won't have Fire App Store
+• It won't have the Fire App Store

 • We can install Google Play Store and services,